vgevorgyan/android-async-http/README.md

 Documentation, Features and Examples
 ------------------------------------
-Full details and documentation can be found on the project page here:
+Full details and documentation can be found on the android-async-http project page here:

 http://loopj.com/android-async-http/